Discover the Arts of Tualatin Valley

 Bag&Baggage Productions performs classic plays with modern, often unexpected twists at its new space, The Vault.
 Broadway Rose Theatre Company stages a diverse mix of musicals year-round in Tigard, earning the company accolades and multiple awards.
 (Check websites for news on upcoming seasons)

-While visiting, travelers may want to explore their creative side in the Tualatin Valley.
+While visiting, travelers may want to explore their creative side in Oregon’s Tualatin Valley.
 Glass blowing and welding are two popular classes available at Live Laugh Love Art.

 Sip and paint classes are very popular, and Yaymaker hosts painting classes at restaurants and bars all over.
 Sit down and create your own masterpiece while sipping on a glass (or two) of wine.

 Plan your Tualatin Valley cultural arts getaway today!